 Once you have your master marketing plan, you’ll want to go back and pick dates for each project.
 If you are a major planner, you can then take each tactic and create a bulleted list underneath, listing out each step/component and the due dates.

-For me, I find myself taking my marketing plan and listing out my current projects in my Moleskin notebook.
-My girlfriend gave me the notebook along with a Moleskin rollerball pen.
+For me, I find myself taking my marketing plan and listing out my current projects in my Moleskine notebook.
+My girlfriend gave me the notebook along with a Moleskine rollerball pen.
 I can’t work without it.
 There is something comforting about using a pen and paper.

-As you know, I am always on the lookout for great ideas to make our catering software and marketing systems better for our clients.
-One of my more successful clients, Mark Rogers, asked me last week about creating a marketing reminder system.
+As you may know, I'm always on the lookout for great ideas to make our catering software and marketing systems better for our clients.
+One of my more successful clients, Mark Rogers, had asked me about creating a marketing reminder system.

 At first I dismissed it, but then the lightbulb went off.